philwhiles/frettler/README.md

 - write some unit tests.
 One day.
 Maybe.

 ## Credits
-The chord fingerings in the ChordBank class were initially seeded from a dataset within [fusionproggy/Fretboard](https://github.com/fusionprogguy/Fretboard)
+- The chord fingerings in the ChordBank class were initially seeded from a dataset within [fusionproggy/Fretboard](https://github.com/fusionprogguy/Fretboard)
+- The chord fingerings were given a huge boost by a transformation of the data found in the web archive of [OLGA](https://web.archive.org/web/20060610121532/http://www.olga.net/)

 ## License
 This work is provided as is, with no warranties or guarantees, and is subject to the [GNU Affero General Public License v3.0](https://github.com/philwhiles/frettler/blob/master/LICENSE)